July 25, 2022

 - Access disaster recovery support via a simple and user-friendly UI

 - Perform an audit of your PWA environment

 - Provide recommendations for improving its performance and manageability

 - Give valuable insights on whether your PWA environment corresponds to industry best practices.

 We’ve designed G.A.
-Suite with the purpose of making operations simple, including change management.
+Suite to make operations simple, including change management.
 G.A.
-Suite ideally fits teams that want to have fully-controlled Microsoft Project Online environments.
-Researchers have recognized the importance of considering change management in the design and execution of Project Online implementation project and managing environments.
+Suite ideally fits teams that want fully-controlled Microsoft Project Online environments.
+Researchers have recognized the importance of considering change management in designing and executing the Project Online implementation project and managing environments.
 Merging project management methodology and change management steps combine the structure of a project with the energy and execution of a change management initiative.
 By paying extra attention to how stakeholders perceive PMO value and conducting a cyclic assessment process to identify what can be improved continuously, the PMO’s overall success in meeting stakeholders’ needs becomes more visible—and FluentPro G.A.
-Suite is the tool set for the job.
+Suite is the toolset for the job.

 by scheduling a free consultation with FluentPro Team